 Warehouse management is as important as sales in any retail business.
-But common issues such as inventory inaccuracies, poor space utilization, avoidable & error-prone manual processes can cause major workflow slowdowns.
+But common issues such as inventory inaccuracies, poor space utilization, not keeping safety stock avoidable & error-prone manual processes can cause major workflow slowdowns.
 Before you adopt new systems and practices, ponder over the reasons why do you need them:

 - Lower warehouse cost